Perfect orderings on Bratteli diagrams II: general Bratteli diagrams: Characterizing Bratteli diagrams that support perfect orders

 Our goal is to define a linear order on $r^{-1}(u)$ for each $u\in V_{n+1}$ and $n> 1$ - in other words to define $w(u,n,n+1)$ - so that the corresponding partial ordering $\om$ on $B$ is perfect.
 Recall that each set $r^{-1}(u)$ contains two pre-selected edges $\wt e_u, \ol e_u$ and they should be the maximal and minimal edges in $r^{-1}(u)$ after defining $w(u,n,n+1)$.

 Our proof is based on an inductive procedure that is applied to each row of the incidence matrices.
-We first describe in details the first step of the algorithm that will be applied repeatedly.
-It will be seen from our proof that for given $B$, $\mathcal F$ and $\sigma$, neither is the word $w(u,n,n+1)$ that we define unique, nor will our algorithm give all possible valid words.
+We first describe in details the first step of the procedure that will be applied repeatedly.
+It will be seen from our proof that for given $B$, $\mathcal F$ and $\sigma$, neither is the word $w(u,n,n+1)$ that we define unique, nor will our procedure give all possible valid words.

 We will first consider the particular case when the associated graphs $\mathcal H = (\mathcal H_n)$ defined by $\mathcal F$ do not have loops.
-After that, we will modify the construction to include possible loops in the algorithm.
+After that, we will modify the construction to include possible loops.

 Case I: There are no loops in the graphs $\mathcal H_n$.
 To begin with, we take some $u\in V_{n+1}$ and consider the $u$-th rows of matrices $\ol F_n$ and $\wt F_n$.
 They coincide with the row $(f_{u,v_1}^{(n)},..., f_{u, v_d}^{(n)})$ of the matrix $F_n$ except only one entry either corresponding to $|E(s(\ol e_u), u)|$ and $|E(s(\wt e_u), u)|$ in $\ol F_n$ and $\wt F_n$, respectively.
 Take $\ol e_u$ and assign the number $0$ to it, i.e. $\ol e_u$ is the minimal edge in $r^{-1}(u)$.
 Let $[\ol v_0, \wt v_0,n] $ be the vertex\footnote{The same word `vertex' is used in two meanings: for elements of the set $T_n$ of the graph $\mathcal H_n$ and for elements of the set $V_n$ of the Bratteli diagram $B$.
 To avoid any possible confusion, we point out explicitly what vertex is meant in the context.} of $\mathcal H_n$ such that $s(\ol e_u) \in [\ol v_0, \wt v_0, n]$.
 Consider the set